vmware/weathervane/doc/userDocs/usersGuide.md

 that the `small` configuration size, included in the initial release of Weathervane 2.0, has been removed in favor of the `small2` configuration.

-The primary distinction among the `small2` and `small2-applimit2` configurations is the size of the cpu requests and limits for the application server pod(s).
+The primary distinction between the `small2` and `small2-applimit2` configurations is the size of the cpu requests and limits for the application server pod(s).
 In all of the configurations, the application server is the first pod to become CPU bound, and so the limit specified for this pod affects the performance capability of the configuration.
 In the `small2` configuration, the